As a person who majored in political science and has been engaged actively in public

 This pattern has emerged with many service providers.
 Most people get enamored of complex technology, of replacing parts, and, to use an analogy from medicine, of providing symptomatic relief.
 We fail to train people to think systemically and holistically about how to solve problems.

 We must celebrate smart, innovative, thoughtful labor, not just people who do physically demanding work and try to remain “average.”
-We should celebrate everyone who does thankless and hard work on Labor Day, but we should particularly celebrate those who do their jobs at a higher level.
+We should celebrate everyone who does thankless and hard work on Labor Day, but we should particularly celebrate those who always strive to do their jobs at the highest skill level.

 Most importantly, we should step back and think about we match the 23 million unemployed and under-employed Americans with the many jobs which go begging, because we do a poor job in our educational systems, and our job retraining systems producing the people with the skills needed to fill those jobs.